binaricorn/mfadt-majorstudio-1/Assignments/five-in-five.md

 [NaNoGenMo](https://nanogenmo.github.io/)

 ## My works
-* Goal: "Rediscover":bulb:
+* Goal: "Rediscover"

 First and foremost, in this *5n5* project I want to enhance my abilities to solve problems, but in a more creative way.
 As there will be an obligatory rule for me to follow and time restriction, it will be a good chance to exercise brainstorming and creative thinking.
 Also the room for iteration will be huge, because the your idea could be preliminary as well as your work.
-In this case, I set "Rediscover" as my goal in this project, not only trying to find a solution of a daily problem in an unusual way, a new function of an object we may never thought before, but also trying to push and challenge myself and see what I can achieve under this pressure.:smiling_imp:
+In this case, I set "Rediscover":bulb: as my goal in this project, not only trying to find a solution of a daily problem in an unusual way, a new function of an object we may never thought before, but also trying to push and challenge myself and see what I can achieve under this pressure.:smiling_imp:

+* Rule:

+Basically, I should choose one thing from my "*Kitchen*" everyday and use one of my "*5 Senses*" to finish my project.

+1. Why Kitchen?:pizza::fork_and_knife::corn::eggplant::beer:

+It is an indispensable place/scenario in our daily lives;

+There are various different kinds of objects in kitchen, most of which we are familiar with as we use them everyday;

+It could be interesting to think about our relationship with this stuffs and what kind of functions kitchen performs.

+2. Why 5 Senses?:eyes::nose::ear::tongue::hand: